CaptainSly/Paper/Readme.md

 * Implemented a level up screen, takes in account leveling up repeatedly from a lot of exp gain.
 Not balanced what so ever, may have bugs.
 Can allot skill points to skills
 * Fixed Bug Inv01, Implemented Sorting based on the ItemSlot empty value (Thank you Boolean.compare(x,y))
 * Constantly Refractoring random things and renaming files
+* Working on the Battle System.
+* Refactored the Dialog classes that extend Alert to have Alert in their name instead of Dialog
+* Prototyping Enemies.

 BUGS
 ====